dell/csm-docs/content/docs/observability/_index.md

 ---

  [Container Storage Modules](https://github.com/dell/csm) (CSM) for Observability is part of the open-source suite of Kubernetes storage enablers for Dell products.

- It is an OpenTelemetry agent that collects array-level metrics for Dell storage so they can be scraped into a Prometheus database.
+ It is an OpenTelemetry agent that collects array-level metrics for Dell storage so they can be exported into a Prometheus database.
 With CSM for Observability, you will gain visibility not only on the capacity of the volumes/file shares you manage with Dell CSM CSI (Container Storage Interface) drivers but also their performance in terms of bandwidth, IOPS, and response time.

  Thanks to pre-packaged Grafana dashboards, you will be able to go through these metrics history and see the topology between a Kubernetes PV (Persistent Volume) and its translation as a LUN or file share in the backend array.
 This module also allows Kubernetes admins to collect array level metrics to check the overall capacity and performance directly from the Prometheus/Grafana tools rather than interfacing directly with the storage system itself.

 Metrics data is collected and pushed to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), so it can be processed, and exported in a format consumable by Prometheus.
 SSL certificates for TLS between nodes are handled by [cert-manager](https://github.com/jetstack/cert-manager).

-CSM for Observability is composed of several services, each living in its own GitHub repository, that can be installed following one of the four deployments we support [here](deployment).
+CSM for Observability is composed of several services, each residing in its own GitHub repository, that can be installed following one of the four deployments we support [here](deployment).
 Contributions can be made to this repository or any of the CSM for Observability repositories listed below.

 {{<table "table table-striped table-bordered table-sm">}}
 | Name | Repository | Description |